git-patrickliu/QINIU-save-online-images/README.md

 EIMQQ_AUTOLOGIN_CHROME
 ======================

-an auto login helper for EIMQQ testers of chrome version
+an auto login addon for EIMQQ testers of chrome version.